This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 As we had discussed earlier, chlorine is a bleaching agent and does have an effect on your hair.

-This water also has copper in it that collaborates with chlorine to oxidize and change the color of your highlighted hair to green.
+Pool water also has copper in it that collaborates with chlorine to oxidize and change the color of your highlighted hair to green.

 Most highlights are blonde and with continuous swimming, you tend to note the color change in your hair.

 It may also have a fading effect on highlights that are not blonde.
-Faded hair looks very unnatural and tends to be dull and dry.

 Does Highlighted Hair React With Salty Water?